 Homeowners are often eager to request a refinance until they see what it will cost them.

 Remember all those fees and closing costs you paid when you first bought your house?
 Prepare to pay most of them again.
 Broker fees will vary, but a typical refinance will cost anywhere between 3-6% of the loan’s principal.

 Before proceeding with your refinance, make sure you’ll actually be saving money.
 You can do this by procuring a good faith estimate from several lenders.
 This will get you your projected interest rate and the anticipated loan price.
 Next, divide this price by the amount you’ll save each month with your anticipated new rate.
 This will give you the number of months that will have to pass before you break even from the new loan.

-If you don’t plan on staying in your home for that long, or you can’t afford to wait until then to recoup your losses, refinancing may not make sense for you.
+If you don’t plan on staying in your home for that long then refinancing may not make sense for you.